EndriDibra/JARVIS/README.md

 Or you can ask in a different way your questions, but you should contain inside the phrase the above keywords!
 For Example:
-What time is it? , Go for social media , You can exit now
+What time is it? , Go for social media , You can exit now.